 Huawei Mate X full review

 Huawei, the embattled Chinese tech superpower, has announced its first foldable smartphone at Mobile World Congress in Barcelona.
-The device, called the Mate X, comes just four days after the fanfare of Samsung’s similar Galaxy Fold device.
+The device, called the Mate X, came just four days after the fanfare of Samsung’s similar Galaxy Fold device.

 Tech Advisor was at a preview event to view the new phone before its announcement.
 We weren’t allowed hands-on time but saw the device working in a demo area.
 No media at all were allowed to hold the device so photographs will have to suffice for now.